-The hobble was designed to be used to secure the legs/ankles of a subject.
-In some circumstances, the hobble may be used to secure a subject's arms/elbows.
+The hobble was designed to be used to secure the legs and ankles of a subject.

 Listed below are several possible uses:

 - To secure the feet/legs of an individual. - To prevent an individual from standing. - TARP (Total appendage restraint procedure). - To secure subject's feet in the vehicle to prevent damage/injury to the individual. - To restrict a subject's ability to run or kick while walking. - To secure a subject's elbows during de-cuffing.